Free Compiler Construction Tools

 - COCO/R (Lexer and Parser Generators)

 This tool generates recursive descent LL(1) parsers and their associated lexical scanners from attributed grammars.
-It comes with source code, and there are versions to generate Oberon, Modula-2, Pascal, C, C++, Java.
-A version for Delphi is (at the time of this writing) "on the way".
-Platforms supported appear to vary (Unix systems, Apple Macintosh, Atari, MSDOS, Oberon, etc) depending on the language you want generated.
+It comes with source code, and there are versions to generate Oberon, C#, F#, VB.Net, C, C++, Java, Swift, Pascal, Delphi, Ada, Python, Oberon, etc. Platforms supported appear to vary (Unix systems, Apple Macintosh, Atari, MSDOS, etc) depending on the language you want generated.

 A programming environment that allows you to generate complete language implementations from application-oriented specifications.
 The user describes the problems that needs to be solved and Eli uses the tools and components required for that problem.
 It handles structural analysis, analysis of names, types, values, stores translation structures and produces the target text.
 It generates C code.
 The program is available in source form and has been tested under Linux, IRIX, HP-UX, OSF, and SunOS.
 Eli itself is distributed under the GNU GPL but the generated code is your property to do as you please.